-Since the program is a low income housing program, the lower your income, the more likely it will be that you can participate - within limits.
+Since the program is a low-income housing program, the lower your income, the more likely it will be that you can participate - within limits.

-If you have very low income, you may not meet minimum guidelines and one of the other housing assistance programs may be a better fit for you.
+If you have a very low income, you may not meet minimum guidelines and one of the other housing assistance programs may be a better fit for you.

 Most of the apartments in this program are newly constructed communities, so there are generally no gripes about the apartments themselves.

 Also, some of your neighbors may be less than "charming."
-No, these are not the projects, but you may have to deal with people who are not used to having nice things - you know how that goes...
+No, these are not the projects, but you may have to deal with people who are not used to having nice things.
+You know how that goes...

-The way to get around these issues is to understand that you live inside your own apartment, and try not to worry about what other people are doing around you.
+The way to get around these issues is to understand that you live inside your own apartment and try not to worry about what other people are doing around you.

 If any situation gets out of hand, approach the property management and tell them what is going on - if they do not respond, don't renew your lease and head off to a different complex.